oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6009_size/45_mm_id_75_mm_od_16_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6009 Size 45 Mm Id 75 Mm Od 16 Mm Depth
+# Hardware Bearing 6000 Series 6009 Size 45 mm Id 75 mm Od 16 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base